siralam/LoopingViewPager/README.md

 2. Last updated in less than 3 years
 3. Good infinite looping effect
 4. Configurable auto-scroll
-5. ViewPager that supports fixed aspect ratio (Or wrap_content)
+5. ViewPager that supports fixed aspect ratio
 6. Good support with Page Indicators

 Especially for 6, even some of them supports, they provide built-in indicators only; or does not tell user how to implement their own indicator.